 Economy and Currency

 Not surprisingly, neighbouring economic giant Germany is the Czech Republic’s biggest import and export partner.
-Principal industries include the automotive industry, metallurgy, and machinery and equipment manufacture.
-Service industries contribute by far the most to GDP (59%), though industry is very important (as it has been for more than a century), contributing 38% and agriculture 2.8%.
+Principal industries include metallurgy and vehicle, machinery and equipment manufacture.
+As in all developed economies, service industries contribute the most to GDP (59%), though industry is very important (as it has been for more than a century), contributing 38% and agriculture 3%.

 The Czech Republic joined the European Union in 2004.
-There is political resistance to adopting the Euro as its currency and it seems unlikely that this will occur within the next decade.
+There is political resistance to adopting the euro as its currency and it seems unlikely that this will occur within the next decade.
 The official currency remains the Czech koruna (‘crown’).